gnarzilla/blog.deadlight/README.md

 [Manifesto](#why-this-exists) · [Key Features](#key-features) · [Quick Start](#quick-start) · [Use Cases](#use-cases) · [Configuration](#configuration) · [Architecture](#architecture) · [The Deadlight Ecosystem](#the-deadlight-ecosystem) · [Middleware](#middleware-architecture) · [Roadmap](#roadmap) · [Security](#security) · [License](#license)

-> Built for the 80% of the internet that isn't fiber and datacenters. **3–8 KB pages · Minimal JS Required · Deployable from a Raspberry Pi**
+> Built for the 80% of the internet that isn't fiber and datacenters. **3–8 KB pages · Zero JS Required · Deployable from a Raspberry Pi**

 ### Live Demos